PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 unchanged; zero counters remain insufficient to prove no mutation.
 The focused gate passes `496 passed in 20.88s`, the branch-changed broad gate passes `1627 passed in 30.99s`, and targeted static validation passes.

+The pre-unary/MUL-ADD/transpose fan-out owner is now characterized as a fixed one-key model-only result, one direct lowerer call, and two attention-related declarative selections.
+The selected observation-only target is `_layout_pass_set_1_pre_unary_affine_fanout_stats`; exact model-only arguments, the affine-pre/post/mean-affine boundary, both nested indices, and absence of a consumer are frozen.
+Unconditional final pruning means a zero counter is not complete mutation evidence.
+The focused gate passes `323 passed, 1 xfailed in 18.08s`; the branch-changed broad gate passes `1628 passed, 1 xfailed in 30.84s`.